 - Next, allow the unit to thaw completely.
 Depending on how severe the ice buildup is, it can take anywhere from a few hours to a day.
 Again, you may wish to use a hairdryer to speed this process up.

-- Once your unit is thawed out, you will need to clean it with a microfiber cloth or towel.
-Again, it would help if you did not use any other cleaners or solvents because these could damage your system.
+- Once your unit is thawed, you will need to clean it with a microfiber cloth or towel.
+Again, it would help if you did not use other cleaners or solvents because these could damage your system.

 - Clean up any remaining water using your towel or cloth, then dry the area thoroughly before reconnecting your AC unit to its power source and turning it back on.